michaeljoseph/hyperiondev-freelancer/section-a/README.md

 ### Documentation

-Your solution is missing [comments or docstrings], which are useful ways of capturing your thinking and purpose of your classes, functions and specific lines of code.
+Your solution is missing [comments or docstrings], which are useful ways of capturing your thinking and the purpose of your classes, functions and blocks  of code.

 ### Efficiency

-Your implementation is reasonably efficient, you're only looping through the input list once, which is good news for the [time complexity] of your function.
+Your implementation is reasonably efficient, since you're only looping through the input list once, which is good news for the [time complexity] of your function.

 ### Style

-The accepted conventions for Python code formatting are documented in [PEP8], so please ensure that your Python solutions conform to this best practice.
+The accepted conventions for Python code formatting are documented in [PEP8], so please ensure that your Python solutions conform to these best practice.

 ## Section A: Code Review (Java)